 The protocol is made of commands and responses, all in standard ASCII codes.
 A command is sent from the host computer to the robot: it is starting with an upper case character and followed, if necessary, with numerical or literal parameters separated with comma and terminated by a line feed.
-The response is sent by the robot to the host computer: it is starting with the same character that was initiating the command but using lower case, and followed, if necessary, with numerical or literal parameters separated with comma and terminated by a line feed.
+The response is sent by the robot to the host computer: it is starting with the same character that was initiating the command but using lower case, and followed, if necessary, with numerical or literal parameters separated with comma and terminated by a line feed (\n) and a carriage return (\r).

-When a command ask for a value bigger than 8 bits (bigger than 256) the following prefixes must be added:
+When a command ask for a value bigger than 8 bits (bigger than 255) the following prefixes must be added:

-- d: for a 16 bits value
+- d : for a 16 bits value (smaller than 32768 and bigger or equal than -32768)

 - 1: for a 32 bits value

 - f: for a floating value